ssant96/bluegirl_script/ReadMe.md

 # This script automates a discord game that sends out a visual and audio alert when the bot asks for a captcha.

-Who wants to actually send out bot commands on discord for a meaningless game that I don't even know why I keep playing?
-Well here you are sitting like a dumbass like me but hey, this script will just do the job.

 Little bit about the script:
 This script will ask user for discord authentication token and channel URL hunt and battle commands into a specified channel.
 It will also send out alerts whenever it sees "captcha" word in the channel so make sure to delete "captcha" in the channel before starting the script again.